JulienPeloton/lenscov/README.md

     * computing wigner (small) d-matrix efficiently

-The code performs computation in the full-sky formalism, and the code is fully-parallelized using mpi4py (but some parts work also in serial).
+The code performs computation in the full-sky formalism, and the code is fully-parallelized using mpi4py.
 In addition, some Fortran parts make use of openmp (computation of N1).

 ### Before starting